BradleyCodeU/bradleycodeu.github.io/_apcsp/scrum/scrumsprint2.md

   1. Create a cityScene function that calls every function that you want drawn in the city.
 For example, groundWithOcean, several MountainsInTheDistance, several skyscrapers, several cars, bridge, several clouds, boat, helicopter, etc. = *5pts*
   1. Create a countryScene function that calls every function that you want drawn in the country.
 For example, groundWithRiver, boat, MountainsInTheDistance, several trees, barn, car, bridge, several clouds, several birds, helicopter, etc. = *5pts*
   1. Create a underwaterScene function that calls every function that you want drawn underwater.
 For example, waves, boat, several clouds, several seaweed, helicopter, several fish, several starfish, etc. = *5pts*
   1. Create a Main function that asks the user "Which scene would you like?
 Type either 1 for city, 2 for country, or 3 for underwater: " then collects the user input.
 If the user input is invalid, print "Not a valid number 1-3".
-If it is valid then call either cityScene, countryScene, or underwaterScene. = *2pts*
+If it is valid then call either cityScene, countryScene, or underwaterScene.
+Your team will focus on ONE of the scenes during this sprint... either cityScene, countryScene, or underwaterScene.
+Only that ONE scene needs to look nice and organized. = *2pts*

 Each day will begin with [The Daily Standup (aka The Daily Scrum)](https://www.mountaingoatsoftware.com/agile/scrum/meetings/daily-scrum) a standing (not sitting) meeting of 15 minutes or less.
 Taking turns, each member says: